 First, set aside time to celebrate the birth of Christ.
 Go through a Christmas devotional.
 Read the Christmas story in Luke 2.
 Attend your church’s Christmas services and celebrate with your church family.
 Second, have focused time with the family.
 Throw the football with the kids.
 Watch a Christmas movie.
 Share some stories.
 Go sledding.
 Or if you are in Florida, go swimming.
 Be physically and mentally present for the holidays.

 2. Review the 8 Money Milestones.

-Before you jump into 2023, know where you stand financially.
+Before you jump into the next year, know where you stand financially.
 This starts with reviewing the 8 Money Milestones.
 Identify which Milestone you are currently chasing or which one you need to pursue.
 If you are married, discuss the Milestones with your spouse.